I Was Hurt at Work: Workers’ Comp or Personal Injury?

 - Bring a third-party liability claim against any other party that you think may have contributed to the accident.
 This includes manufacturers and those who provide security, just to name a couple of examples.

 Intentional tort exceptions to workers’ compensation are rare, but they are not unheard of.
 If the employer intentionally harmed you, then your claim would definitely fall under this category.

 If the employer knew about a dangerous condition but did nothing about it, then that could rise to the “intentional” level.
 It also may apply if you, as the employee, were not aware of the risk involved.

 Whether you use Florida’s workers’ compensation or a personal injury case will depend on your specific situation.
-Contact best personal injury attorney in West Palm Beach, FL at The Leifer Law Firm for a free case evaluation.
+Contact best personal injury attorney in West Palm Beach, FL at Leifer & Ramirez for a free case evaluation.
 We can get you pointed in the right direction.
 Call 561-660-9421 today.